Controversies of Nestlé: Water bottling operations in California, Oregon and Michigan

+Animal welfare

+In 2018, Nestlé pledged to abide by the "Better Chicken Commitment", which involved committing to a range of improved welfare practices for chicken procured for use in Nestlé food products.
+However, a 2025 review from Compassion in World Farming listed that the company was not providing updates on progress towards complying with its 2018 pledge.

+In 2024, Nestle reported that 74.4% of its eggs are sourced from cage-free suppliers, slightly down from 76.3% in 2021.

+Price fixing

 Chocolate price fixing

 In Canada, the Competition Bureau raided the offices of Nestlé Canada (along with those of Hershey Canada and Mars Canada) in 2007 to investigate the matter of price fixing of chocolates.
 It is alleged that executives with Nestlé (the maker of KitKat, Coffee Crisp, and Big Turk) colluded with competitors in Canada to inflate prices.

 The Bureau alleged that competitors' executives met in restaurants, coffee shops, and at conventions, and that Nestlé Canada CEO, Robert Leonidas, once handed a competitor an envelope containing his company's pricing information, saying: "I want you to hear it from the top – I take my pricing seriously."

 Nestlé and the other companies were subject to class-action lawsuits for price fixing after the raids were made public in 2007.
 Nestlé settled for $9 million, without admitting liability, subject to court approval in the new year.
 A massive class-action lawsuit continues in the United States.

+Milk price fixing

+In February 2024, the Spanish Audiencia Nacional fined Nestlé with 6.86 million euros for forming a cartel with other dairy companies to avoid competition when buying milk from Spanish farmers between 2000 and 2013.

+The farmers can now further sue for damages.